Alexandra Hedison: Career

-Alexandra Hedison is a fine art photographer.
-Hedison first exhibited her series of abstract landscapes in 2002 at Rose Gallery in Bergamot Station, Los Angeles with others.
+Hedison is a fine art photographer.
+She first exhibited her series of abstract landscapes in 2002 at Rose Gallery in Bergamot Station, Los Angeles with others.

 As a photographer, in 2005, she exhibited the (Re)Building series, which addressed themes of loss, transition and recovery while using construction as a metaphor for memory in the architecture of the subconscious.
-Her series of large format photographs entitled Ithaka, which takes its title from the CP Cavafy poem of the same name, was shot in the temperate rain forest of North America.
+Her series of large format photographs titled Ithaka, which takes its title from the CP Cavafy poem of the same name, was shot in the temperate rain forest of North America.
 First exhibited in London, Ithaka was included in The New Yorkers 2008 Passport to the Arts and Month of Photography Los Angeles the following year.

 Hedison's work is represented in public and private collections worldwide, and her photographs have been shown in solo and group exhibitions in galleries and museums throughout the US and Europe, including Los Angeles, New York, and London.

 Hedison was selected by Barclays Capital for international sponsorship in 2008.

 In 2009, Hedison published a series of books sponsored by the Center of Cultural Intelligence in Singapore.

 In 2009, the Ithaka series was exhibited at Frank Pictures Gallery in Santa Monica.
 This exhibition was the Month of Photography Los Angeles (MOPLA) Official Opening Night Exhibition, in conjunction with Pro'jekt LA.
 In 2010, her solo show "In the Woods" was exhibited at Meredith Gunderson Projects in London.
 The same year Hedison showed Ithaka in a solo exhibit at Mews 42 Gallery in London.

 In 2011, Hedison did a residency with Myriam Blundell Projects at the Willums Art Foundation in Pourrieres, France.

 In 2012, her work series "Everybody Knows This Is Nowhere" was exhibited in a solo show at Diane Rosenstein Gallery in Beverly Hills.

 In 2013, Hedison was selected to be part of the "My Aim Is True" exhibition at the Frostig Collection in Los Angeles.

 In 2013, Hedison was part of "First Anniversary - Exhibition of Paintings and Sculpture and Photographs" at Diane Rosenstein Fine Art, Los Angeles, in a group exhibition with others.